hummingbot/hummingbot/documentation/docs/connectors/perp-fi.md

 - Some xDai asset in the wallet for gas
 - xUSDC - all trades are funded and settled in xUSDC.
 You can obtain xUSDC by depositing USDC and receiving the xUSDC equivalent on the Perpetual Finance exchange [here](https://perp.exchange)

-## Connecting to perpetual finance
+## Connecting to Perpetual Finance

 When creating Hummingbot Gateway, it picks up the Ethereum settings in the global config file, which we can set up in the Hummingbot client.